iyadadalan/iTaleem_CaseStudy/README.md

 A JavaScript library threat in web security refers to the vulnerabilities that can arise from using third-party JavaScript libraries in web applications.
 These libraries, while essential for developing interactive and efficient websites, can introduce various security risks if not properly managed or updated.
 Common threats such as Cross-Site Scripting (XSS) and SQL injections will take advantage of this exposure.

-In this case, the version 1.12.4 of the library called "bootstrap-select" has a security issue.
+In this case, the version ```1.12.4``` of the ```bootstrap-select``` library has a security issue.
 It's vulnerable to Cross-Site Scripting (XSS) because it doesn't properly handle special characters in the titles of dropdown options.
 This may allow attackers to execute unwanted JavaScript code in a victim's browser.

 Related:
 - CVE-2019-20921: bootstrap-select before 1.13.6 allows Cross-Site Scripting (XSS).
 It does not escape title values in OPTION elements.
 This may allow attackers to execute arbitrary JavaScript in a victim's browser.